 Reflect on the past year.
 What worked?
 What didn’t?

 Part of a website’s charm is that it is not forever fixed.
-Take advantage of this by making savvy adjustments in response to your audience.
+Take advantage of this to grow your website in 2021 by making savvy adjustments in response to your audience.
 This begins by reflecting back on the work you did on your website in the past year, and how your audience responded.

 The end of one year—or start of the next—is a perfect time to look at your website’s user statistics.
 Pay special attention to the outliers on your website.
 These are the pages and posts that racked up the big numbers, or that barely registered anyone outside your immediate family.
 Look beyond just how many hits they received—what pages and posts led to leads or actual sales?
 Which ones never did?
 These are the pieces of content that hold the most valuable information as you form your plan for the new year.